 - A card with your name and number on it.
 The number indicates your place in line.
 During the ceremony, you will hand this card to the announcer, just before you walk across the stage.
 The announcer will use this card to announce your name.

 You wear the academic attire only for the Commencement Ceremony.

 Do my guests need tickets to attend the Commencement Ceremony?

 Yes.
 The use of tickets for the Graduate Commencement Ceremony was instituted in order to give each family equal access to the ceremony.
 It is hoped that this procedure will result in a more enjoyable experience for everyone.
-Each graduating student will be allotted six tickets for Commencement.
-The doors will open at 7:00 p.m. on the evening of June 13, 2014.
+Each graduating student will be allotted FIVE tickets for Commencement.
+The doors will open at 7:00 p.m. on the evening of June 12, 2015 (subject to change).
 Unfortunately, we are prohibited from issuing additional tickets.
 However, a live video stream of the ceremony will be available online.
-Students may pick up their tickets and academic attire at the Campus Bookstore beginning June 2, 2014.
+Students may pick up their tickets and academic attire at the Campus Bookstore beginning June 1, 2015.

 What do I receive when I cross the stage?

 On stage, you will receive only your portfolio (diploma case).
 The diploma will be mailed to you by the Office of the Registrar once the completion of academic requirements has been verified.
 The mailings will begin in September for June graduates.
 Any questions about diplomas should be directed to Student Records directly at 408-554-4331.

 How do we line up?

 Students are lined up by College, School, or Division, (Arts, Business, Education, Counseling Psychology, Pastoral Ministries, and Engineering), then by Program, and finally in alphabetical order by last name.